NipunSachintha/Jupiter_Apparels/README.md

 # MyProject1
-This is a simple HRMS system
+This is a simple HRMS